 Alternatives to raking leaves

-- Create a compost pile to dispose of leaves on your own property
+- Create a compost pile to dispose of leaves on your own property.

-Fall leaf drop off options for properties within the city
+Fall leaf drop off option for residents

 Leaf burning: Bad for our health and illegal